jsphwllng/jsphwllng.github.io/_blog/retro.md

 ---
 layout: default
-title: How I learned self advocacy through teaching students how to write python.
+title: How I learned self advocacy through teaching students how to write python
 order: 21
 description: A long ramble about boasting, a reflection on my career to date, and teaching students how to write python.
 ---